V1n1v131r4/MIME-Confusion-Attack-on-Midori-Browser/README.md

 ## Step by Step Proof of Concept

-I used a polyglot GIF with a built-in JavaScript code (available at: http://portswigger-labs.net/polyglot/jpeg/xss_within_header_compressed_small_logo.jpg):
+As PoC i used a polyglot GIF with a built-in JavaScript code (available at: http://portswigger-labs.net/polyglot/jpeg/xss_within_header_compressed_small_logo.jpg):

 ```
  */=alert("Burp rocks.")/*